John Mayer: Reception

-Mayer was featured on the cover of Rolling Stone (#1020) in February 2007, along with John Frusciante and Derek Trucks, in an issue lauding the "New Guitar Gods", and the cover nicknamed him Slowhand Jr., a reference to Eric Clapton.
-Critics, however, point to how safe his music is.
-Chris Richards, in a review of a 2017 concert, declared "John Mayer is an amazing guitar player", though he says he did so "through clenched teeth", adding that the fact should not absolve the guitarist of "his pillow-soft songcraft, the dull sentimentality of his lyrics, or that cuckoo-racist interview he gave to Playboy back in 2010".
-Music writer Steve Baltin commented on this dichotomy, saying that Mayer is "one of the sharpest and savviest musical minds you will ever encounter", and added, "While many have found reasons to dislike Mayer since the beginning of his career, he is a consummate musician's musician, an artist who has been embraced by Eric Clapton, Stevie Wonder and Buddy Guy among others."
+Mayer was featured on the cover of Rolling Stone (No. 1020) in February 2007, along with John Frusciante and Derek Trucks, in an issue lauding the "New Guitar Gods".
+The cover nicknamed him Slowhand Jr., a reference to Eric Clapton.
+Critics, however, often pointed to how safe they felt Mayer's music was.
+Chris Richards, in a review of a 2017 concert, declared Mayer is "an amazing guitar player", albeit doing so "through clenched teeth".
+Richards went on to say that his talent as a guitarist did not make him exempt from criticism of "his pillow-soft songcraft, the dull sentimentality of his lyrics, or that cuckoo-racist interview he gave to Playboy back in 2010".
+Music writer Steve Baltin commented on this dichotomy, saying that Mayer is "one of the sharpest and savviest musical minds you will ever encounter", and added: "While many have found reasons to dislike Mayer since the beginning of his career, he is a consummate musician's musician, an artist who has been embraced by Eric Clapton, Stevie Wonder and Buddy Guy among others."

-Mayer's inclusion in the Grateful Dead was not without its critics.
-Chris Robinson of the Chris Robinson Brotherhood said that "everything that Jerry Garcia ever talked about or stood for, John Mayer is the antithesis", and that while "Jerry was one of the most unique musicians in the world [...] here's John Mayer playing everyone else's licks".
-The comment itself drew controversy, and Mayer, for his part, said, "I care about this band too much to give that life", and that "I realized not long ago that I'm done debating my own merits."
+Mayer's inclusion in the line-up of Dead & Company was criticised by Chris Robinson of The Black Crowes, who had previously played several shows with The Grateful Dead.
+Speaking during an interview with Howard Stern, Robinson was quoted as saying that "everything that Jerry Garcia ever talked about or stood for, John Mayer is the antithesis", and that while "Jerry was one of the most unique musicians in the world [...] here's John Mayer playing everyone else's licks".
+In response, Mayer said in an interview with Rolling Stone that he "care[s] about this band too much to give that [comment] life", and that he was "done debating [his] own merits".

 Personal life

 On his third episode of Current Mood, Mayer revealed he had been sober since 2016.
 He stopped drinking after having what he says was a six-day hangover after Drake's 30th birthday party.

-Mayer maintains close relationships with his father and siblings and embraces a domestic role when he's not on tour.
+Mayer maintains close relationships with his father and siblings and embraces a domestic role when he is not on tour.